Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

+Beyond the US, universities similarly anchor their guidelines in national regulatory frameworks: Singapore's PDPA is referenced by NTU~\cite{pdpa-url25}, while ANU grounds its guidance in the Australian Privacy Act (1988)~\cite{oaic-url25}.
+In South Africa, UCT invokes POPIA~\cite{POPIA-url25}, UK institutions reference the UK GDPR~\cite{UKGDPR-url25} alongside the Data Protection Act 2018~\cite{DPA2018-url25}, and European universities may cite the GDPR~\cite{GDPR-url25} and/or the EU AI Act~\cite{EUAIACT-url25}.
+In Canada, the University of Toronto adheres to the national FIPPA framework~\cite{UniversityofToronto2019}, while McGill incorporates FIPPA alongside the ``FASTER'' principles---Fair, Accountable, Secure, Transparent, Educated, Relevant---endorsed by the Chief Information Officer at the Treasury Board of Canada Secretariat~\cite{Secretariat_2024}.
+North American universities lead policy and governance discourse, whereas European universities emphasize operational data management (\S~\ref{ss:rq2} and \S~\ref{ss:rq1}): 13 out of 18 NA universities discuss privacy regulations versus 6 out of 14 in Europe.

-Several university guidelines highlight their national privacy regulations, such as Singapore's PDPA referenced by NTU~\cite{pdpa-url25} and the Australian Privacy Act (1988)~\cite{oaic-url25} mentioned by ANU.
-In Canada, the University of Toronto adheres to the national FIPPA framework ~\cite{UniversityofToronto2019}, while McGill incorporates FIPPA alongside the ``FASTER" principles—Fair, Accountable, Secure, Transparent, Educated, Relevant—endorsed by the Chief Information Officer at the Treasury Board of Canada Secretariat~\cite{Secretariat_2024}.
-However, these privacy regulations can be inconsistent in regulating privacy practices.
-This is especially salient in US universities where the reference to FERPA for student data protection may leave a leeway that allows third-party organizations such as GenAI vendors to utilize student metadata~\cite{Willse_2023} - a scenario that is disallowed in other legal contexts such as the Canadian FIPPA, where personal data cannot be shared to third-party organisations unless mandated by law \cite{CIGI2024}.
+It is also worth noting that not all countries have regulatory frameworks tailored for GenAI usage, with a main exception in our corpus being McGill's adaptation of FIPPA according to the Canadian Government's GenAI guidance and the EU AI Act.
+Thus, attention has to be paid on the limitations of these privacy regulations, particularly in their inconsistency in regulating privacy practices.
+In the US, for example, universities that reference FERPA for student data protection may leave leeway that allows third-party organizations such as GenAI vendors to utilize student metadata~\cite{Willse_2023} -- a scenario that is disallowed in other legal contexts such as the Canadian FIPPA, where personal data cannot be shared to third-party organizations unless mandated by law \cite{CIGI2024}.

+Despite this limitation, legal compliance can still support more systematic mitigation of the GenAI threats discussed in \S~\ref{ss:rq2}.
+From a cross-comparative perspective, institutions across North America, the UK, and Australia --- including UBC, MIT, McGill, UofT, and Northwestern; Oxford, ICL, and UCL; and ANU --- consistently incorporate Privacy Impact Assessments (PIAs) into their GenAI-related policies as part of their legal obligations.
+These assessments are explicitly communicated to the stakeholders, reflecting a more institutionalized approach to privacy governance and accountability.
+In contrast, publicly available guidelines from Asian universities do not overtly mention any privacy impact assessments.
+Instead, they may place greater responsibility on individual users to evaluate the implications of their choices.
+For example, at Tokyo Tech, using GenAI tools is framed as being entirely at the student's discretion.